Spinal stenosis — MRI test to diagnose spinal stenosis

 - Spinal stenosis — the narrowing of the spinal canal

 - Pinched, inflamed or compressed nerves in the spinal cord

-If an MRI picks up any of these conditions that indicate spinal stenosis, your physician will use this information in conjunction with a physical examination, mobility tests, and possibly x-rays or CT scans, to determine the next course of action.
-Spinal stenosis treatments may include rest, exercise, pain medication, corticosteroid injections, or perhaps even surgery.
+If an MRI picks up any of the conditions that indicate spinal stenosis, your physician will use this information in conjunction with a physical examination, mobility tests and possibly X-rays or CT scans to determine the next course of action.
+Spinal stenosis treatments may include rest, exercise, pain medication, corticosteroid injections or perhaps even surgery.